Making sense of Cancer

 I wrote a good number of freelance articles, did several copywriting projects and consulted on a handful of marketing strategy projects.
 I walked alot, did all the things that brought joy: ate, explored, baked, took lots of photos, went to plays (I miss this so much!), and saw so many old friends that I never had time to catch up with as trips back home as the last 12 years had always been hurried.

-More than just making a list to “justify how I didn’t waste time”, I am genuinely proud of myself at how I’ved lived more meaningfully in the moment this past year than I have ever done since the advent of internet and work was a primary source of escape for filling the immense void of life in Macao.
+More than just making a list to “justify how I didn’t waste time”, I am genuinely proud of myself at how I’ved lived more meaningfully in the moment this past year than I have ever done since the advent of internet and work was a primary source of escape for filling the immense void of a miserable and incredibly lonely life in Macao.

 I also made new friends.
 And I think the biggest lesson of all?
 I learnt to put myself first.
 Going about the list of things started as part of the anxiety of not doing enough (my life long baggage).
 Everyone was telling me to rest, but that reminded me acutely of my illness.